SSamoridny/PWA-Budget-Tracker/README.md

 ## Description:

-         In this project we simply take a normal webpage/ app with a database and add offline capabilities
+         In this project we have created a PWA style budget tracker which can be used in online or offline mode.
+As the budget imputs are taken offline, they will be held in the app until you go online again, at this time your inputs will be pushed to the database.

 ## Installation:

-         This will run with our Heroku app so a simple link is all you will need
+         This is a simple heroku app so there is no installation needed.

 ## Usage:

-         Upon opening the link you will see our Budget Tracker.
-If you go into Chrome Dev tools and toggle between their online and offline modes you will be able to still have a fully functioning app that will simply push the changes once you again come online.
+         Upon opening the app you may save it to your home screen on a mobile device.
+From there follow the simple prompts and enter a transaction name and dollar amount.
+Yo uwill see your value rise and fall along with a graph showing the transactions.

 ## Credits:

-        Fil Labourde-Basto, Daniel Ceballos
+        Fil, Daniel, Levi Halvorson

 ## GitHUb Adress: